paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-153-exchange-of-material-and-disposal-of-obsolete-surplus-or-unclaimed-property.md

 (1) Notwithstanding any other provision of law and subject to subsection (b), the Secretary of Defense may transfer to Federal and State agencies personal property of the Department of Defense, including small arms and ammunition, that the Secretary determines is—

-  (A) suitable for use by the agencies in law enforcement activities, including counterdrug, counterterrorism, and border security activities; and
+  (A) suitable for use by the agencies in law enforcement activities, including counterdrug, counterterrorism, disaster-related emergency preparedness, and border security activities; and

   (B) excess to the needs of the Department of Defense.